kaushang/Groovia/README.md

 # Groovia 🎵

-Groovia is a collaborative music listening platform that brings people together through shared playlists.
-It solves the "who has the aux?" problem by allowing users to create rooms where everyone can contribute to the music queue in real-time.
+Groovia is a shared music queue platform that brings people together by enabling them to listen to music in a collaborative and democratic manner.
+It's a place where everyone has a say and a chance to shape the perfect playlist.
+It removes the hassle of passing the phone around and repeatedly asking someone to play your song by allowing everyone to search and add their favourite songs into the shared queue directly from their own phones.

 ## 🚀 Project Overview & Problem Solved

 **The Problem:**

-In social gatherings (virtual or physical) or shared workspaces, music control is often centralized to one person.
-If someone wants to hear a song, they have to ask the host.
-There is no democratic way to decide what plays next, leading to designated "DJs" and passive listeners.
+In social gatherings or shared workspaces, when people decide to listen to music, two genuine problems arise.
+Music control is often centralized to one person, forcing everyone else to ask the host to play their favorite songs repeatedly.
+Additionally, there is no fair or democratic way to decide what plays next, leading to designated “DJs” and passive listeners, ultimately resulting in disengagement.

 **The Solution:**

-Groovia provides a democratic music experience.
-- **Create a Room:** A host creates a room and shares a simple 6-character code.
-- **Join & Collaborate:** Friends join the room, search for their favorite songs, and add them to a shared queue.
+- Groovia creates a truly democratic music experience by allowing a host to create a room and share a simple, unique 6-character code.
+Friends can join from their own devices, search for their favourite songs, and add them directly to the shared queue.
-- **Vote:** Users can upvote or downvote songs in the queue, ensuring the group's favorite tracks play first.
+- The queue continuously reorders based on user votes, ensuring the group’s top choices rise to the top.
-- **Synced Playback:** The music plays from the host's device, but the "Now Playing" status is synced across all connected devices in real-time.
+- Music streams from the host’s device while the song’s playback progress stays synced across all connected devices.

----
+**All this, without asking anyone their phone or requesting anyone to play your favorite music.**

 ## 🛠️ Tech Stack